TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 NB: "Dvorista" (courtyards) festival is unique!
 For ten days in July, visitors get a sneak peek into otherwise closed courtyards of Upper Town Zagreb, and can mingle with locals while enjoying food, drinks, and live music.

-Christmas aficionados may want to check out celebrations and markets in December or Advent in Zagreb.
+Christmas aficionados may want to check out celebrations and markets in December.

 Out of Town